-Programs in the Department of Geoscience are governed by a combination of general Faculty of Science regulations and the additional program specific regulations stated in the following sections.
+Programs in the Department of Earth, Energy, and Environment are governed by a combination of general Faculty of Science regulations and the additional program specific regulations stated in the following sections.

 It is essential for students to be familiar with both sets of regulations.
 It is helpful to read the Faculty Regulations in Section 3 first.